Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Revealed Preference Algorithm and Regret Guarantees

 \ifarxiv

 Given the connection between gradient descent and the price updates in Algorithm~\ref{alg:PrivacyPreserving}, we note that other price update steps could also have been used in Algorithm~\ref{alg:PrivacyPreserving} based on mirror descent.
-For instance, instead of adjusting the prices through an additive update, as in Algorithm~\ref{alg:PrivacyPreserving}, prices can be modified through a multiplicative update using the following widely studied~\cite{CHEUNG2019,Balseiro2020DualMD} update rule
+For instance, instead of adjusting the prices through an additive update, as in Algorithm~\ref{alg:PrivacyPreserving}, prices can be modified through the widely studied multiplicative update rule~\citep{CHEUNG2019,Balseiro2020DualMD}: $\p^{t+1} \leftarrow \p^t e^{- \gamma_t \left( \d - \x_{t} \right)}$.

-In Appendix~\ref{apdx:AddVMult}, we present a comparison between the regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving} with the additive price update step and the corresponding algorithm with a multiplicative price update step through numerical experiments.
-For our theoretical analysis in Section~\ref{sec:regret-ub}, we focus on the additive price update step in Algorithm~\ref{alg:PrivacyPreserving} and defer an exploration of the regret and constraint violation guarantees resulting from the multiplicative price update steps to future research.
-To this end, we do mention that this mirror descent-based multiplicative price update rule achieves $O(\sqrt{n})$ regret guarantees in~\cite{Balseiro2020DualMD} for bounded and non-negative concave utilities and believe that some of their techniques can be extended to the budget-weighted log utility objective, i.e., Objective~\eqref{eq:FisherSocOpt} that can be negative and is unbounded, studied in this work.
+In Appendix~\ref{apdx:AddVMult}, we compare the regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving} with the additive price update step to the corresponding algorithm with a multiplicative price update step through numerical experiments.
+For our theoretical analysis, we focus on the additive price update step in Algorithm~\ref{alg:PrivacyPreserving} and defer an exploration of the regret and constraint violation guarantees under the multiplicative price update step to future research.
+To this end, we do mention that this mirror descent-based multiplicative price update step achieves $O(\sqrt{n})$ regret in~\cite{Balseiro2020DualMD} for bounded and non-negative objectives and believe that some of their techniques can be extended to the budget-weighted log utility objective studied in this work.

 \fi